See the latest vacancies and find out about working for MSF UKJobs in the UK

-Mandy's year of dares raised an incredible £15,658 for MSF.
+Mandy's year of dares raised an incredible £15,658 in support of our work.
 That could treat up to 27,884 people with malaria.

 Art exhibition for MSF

-Since 2011, Issam has been making work inspired by the crisis in Syria and has been raising awareness and money for MSF through nearly half a dozen group exhibitions, including Unearthed (2014) and Another Day Lost (2015).
+As part of these works he has been raising awareness and money for MSF through half a dozen group exhibitions, including Unearthed (2014) and Another Day Lost (2015).

-So far Issam has raised £7,061 for MSF.
+So far Issam has raised £7,061 in support of our work.
 That could buy 37 basic surgery kits enabling MSF surgeons to carry out surgery in a crisis zone.

 Dress to impress

 “I wanted to do something different, that I could involve my children with, and that would cause people to stop and wonder: 'Why is she wearing that?'
-They were really proud of helping to raise money for MSF,” explained Sara.
+They were really proud of helping to raise money for MSF”